flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     - Keep the addon but remove it from the toolbar once you have pushed back
     - Use our EFB which has built in pushback controls or another addon.

-??? bug "3rd Party Interior Textures - Black Screens"
-    ### 3rd Party Interior Textures Black Screens

-    !!! tip ""
-        *Affected versions: Development*

-    ^^Description^^

-    3rd party interior textures mods are breaking the state of our custom instruments.
-This is similar to the older `panel.cfg` livery issue that created systems conflicts.

-    We have identified the following texture pack to be the main offender:

-    !!! bug ""
-        Improved Textures Mod - A32NX & A320neo | by FlightFlow

-    {--

-    Please do not install addons that modify files or overwrite files inside the `flybywire-aircraft-a320-neo` folder.

-    --}

-    ^^Root Cause^^

-    Conflict with our own hand crafted textures.

-    ^^Possible Solution or Workaround^^

-    Remove the offending 3rd party interior texture.

 ---